COVID-19 pandemic in Massachusetts: Soldiers' Home in Holyoke

 Soldiers' Home, a long-term care facility for older veterans in Holyoke, experienced one of the deadliest outbreaks of the virus out of long-term care facilities in the United States.
 On March 30, 2020, a potential cluster of COVID-19 cases was reported at the facility.
 Eleven residents had recently died, and another eleven residents along with several staff members had tested positive for the virus.
 By the end of the summer, 76 residents, or about a third of the home's population, had died from COVID-19.

 Holyoke Mayor Alex Morse accused the nursing facility of mismanagement and lack of transparency in the events surrounding the outbreak and its resulting fatalities.
 Governor Baker announced on April 1 that he had appointed an independent investigator to examine the outbreak at Soldiers' Home.
 On April 10, the U.S. Attorney's office in Boston announced that it would be opening a federal investigation into whether Soldiers' Home violated the rights of its patients by failing to provide them adequate medical care and protection during the COVID-19 outbreak.
-On September 25, Massachusett's attorney general announced that two leaders of the facility had been indicted on charges of criminal neglect in relation to the outbreak.
+On September 25, Massachusetts' attorney general announced that two leaders of the facility had been indicted on charges of criminal neglect in relation to the outbreak.